renespeck/distantsupervision/ReadMe.md

 ### Configuration
-All configuration related to this project is defined inside Confgi.java file.
+All configuration related to this project is defined inside Config.java file.
 Set relevant config variable in that file.